rk8s-dev/rk8s/project/rkl/README.md

 #### cluster
 Firstly, to connect with **RKS**, we can either set `RKS_ADDRESS` environment variable nor set it by using `--cluster` parameter.

-After checking `--cluster` parameter firstly, rkl will try to get `RKS_ADDRESS` environment variable. **If both of them are not provided, then rkl will be running under the standalone mode**.
-The following is usage example:
+After checking `--cluster` parameter firstly, RKl will try to get `RKS_ADDRESS` environment variable. **If both of them are not provided, then RKl will be running under the standalone mode**.
+The following is usage the example:

 **pod create**